-Animal welfare is defined by the American Veterinary Medical Association as how an animal is coping with the conditions in which it lives, and ranges on a spectrum from poor to excellent (AVMA, 2015).

-It is a multi dimensional issue, that includes ethics, values, science, economics, and politics (Lund et al., 2006).
-Animal welfare has been divided in to three primary areas of concern: basic health and functioning of an animal, an animal’s affective states (including pain, hunger, stress, and pleasure), and the naturalness of an animal’s environment and the ability to perform natural behaviors (Fraser, 2008).
-While there is significant overlap between these three areas, placing

-greater emphasis on one over the others can lead to significantly different conclusions about animal welfare.
-Put in other words, How animal welfare is defined will have direct implications on how animal welfare science is conducted and how animal welfare is ultimately assessed.
-The three different

-approaches presented here could assess the same animals and come to different conclusions, which could ultimately affect how those and other animals are kept and treated in the future.
+Scientific research on animal welfare began in order to address ethical concerns about animals’ quality of life and to provide the public with a scientific basis for forming guidelines related to these concerns.
+(Fraser et al., 1997; Main et al., 2005; Siegford et al., 2005).
+Animal welfare is defined by the American Veterinary Medical Association (2015) as “how an animal is coping with the conditions in which it lives.”
+Animal welfare is rated on a spectrum from poor to excellent (AVMA, 2015).
+Animal welfare is a multi dimensional issue that includes ethics, values, science, economics, and politics (Lund et al., 2006).
+Animal welfare has been divided in to three primary areas of concern: the animal’s basic health and functioning, its affective states (such as pain, hunger, stress, and pleasure), and the animal’s environment in terms of the animal’s ability to perform its natural behaviors (Fraser, 2008).
+While there is significant overlap between these three areas, emphasizing one over the others can lead to significantly different conclusions about animal welfare.
+In other words, how animal welfare is defined has direct implications on how scientific research on animal welfare is conducted and how animal welfare is ultimately assessed.
+Using the three approaches presented here, different people could assess the same animals and come to different conclusions.
+This could ultimately affect how those animals and others are kept and treated subsequently.

-Originally put forward by the United Kingdom (UK) Farm Animal Welfare Advisory Council, The Brambell report (Brambell, 1965) ,was one of the first attempts to identify areas of farm animal welfare concern.
-The report, known as the Five Freedoms of Animal Welfare (“The Five Freedoms”) underpin international dialogue on animal welfare and are reflected in guidelines, recommendations, codes, and legislation prepared by countries of Asia, Australasia, the European Union, and North America, and by the OIE, to address animal welfare issues.
+The 1965 Brambell Report by the UK Farm Animal Welfare Advisory Council (Brambell, 1965) was one of the first attempts to identify areas of concern regarding animal welfare among farm animals.
+This report included the Five Freedoms of Animal Welfare, which serve as a basis for international dialogue on animal welfare.
+The Five Freedoms are reflected in guidelines, recommendations, codes, and legislation prepared by countries in Asia, Australasia, the European Union, and North America, and by the World Organization for Animal Health (Office International des Epizooties, OIE), to address animal welfare issues.
 The Five Freedoms refer to idealized states of welfare rather than standards.
-They emphasize that the welfare of an animal includes its physical and mental state; that good animal welfare implies both fitness and a sense of well-being; and that any animal kept by humans must, at least, be protected from unnecessary suffering.
+They emphasize that the welfare of an animal includes its physical and mental state.
+Good animal welfare implies both fitness and a sense of wellbeing.
+They developed requirements that any animal kept by humans must be protected from unnecessary suffering, at the minimum.

-The Five Freedoms of Animal Welfare:
+The Five Freedoms of Animal Welfare are:

-Freedom from hunger and thirst – by ready access to fresh water and a diet to maintain full health and vigor.
+Freedom from hunger and thirst: There must be ready access to fresh water and a diet that maintains full health and vigor.

-Freedom from discomfort – by providing an appropriate environment including shelter and a comfortable resting area.
+Freedom from discomfort: An appropriate environment should be provided, including shelter and a comfortable resting area.

-Freedom from pain, injury, or disease – by prevention or rapid diagnosis and treatment.
+Freedom from pain, injury, or disease: This includes prevention, prompt diagnosis, and treatment.

-Freedom to express normal behavior – by providing sufficient space, proper facilities, and company of the animal’s own kind.
+Freedom to express natural behavior: This is accomplished by providing sufficient space, proper facilities, and the company of the animal’s own kind.

-Freedom from fear and distress – by ensuring conditions and treatment which avoid mental suffering.
+Freedom from fear and distress: This is done by ensuring conditions and treatment which avoid mental suffering.

-Critiques of the Five Freedoms have noted that they only focus on the elimination of negative aspects of animal welfare, with no consideration for positive animal welfare (McCulloch, 2012).
-Additionally, they provide more of a theoretical framework for thinking about animal welfare than a practical tool for animal welfare assessment (McCulloch, 2012).
-While animal welfare science can provide data, the acceptable ranges for these data can only be answered with animal ethics (Fraser et al., 1997).
-Ultimately, a combined approach using scientific inquiry and ethical reflection regarding animal use is required to fully investigate animal welfare, since neither science nor ethics can solve animal welfare issues (Fraser, 1999).
+Critics of the Five Freedoms note the focus on elimination of negative aspects of animal welfare, with no consideration for positive animal welfare (McCulloch, 2012).
+Additionally, this provides a theoretical framework for thinking about animal welfare, rather than a practical tool for animal welfare assessment (McCulloch, 2012).
+While animal welfare science provides data, the acceptable ranges for these data can only be answered with animal ethics (Fraser et al., 1997).
+Ultimately, a combined approach using scientific inquiry and ethical reflection regarding animal use is required to fully investigate animal welfare, since neither science nor ethics can resolve animal welfare issues alone (Fraser, 1999).